tanya-sonker/angular-app/README.md

   }
 ```

-3. in app.module.ts, import TranslateModule in @NgModule with the loader specs as below
+3. in app.module.ts, import TranslateModule in @NgModule with the loader specs shown below
 ```
 @NgModule{
 imports: [